ant-wireless/ANT_in_Android/README.md

 Talk to your chipset provider for more details.

 * **Legacy Compatibility Library** - This non-functional library is required to maintain compatibility with certain versions of the Android ANT stack.
+* **Airplane Mode Patch** - ANT radio requires wireless signal transmission and so should be added to the airplane mode radios list.
+We recommend ANT also be added to the airplane mode toggleable radios list to allow ANT to behave in the same way as Wi-Fi in that ANT is disabled when Airplane mode is turned on, but can be re-enabled subsequently by the user.
+Apply the ToggleableANTRadio.patch to enable suggested airplane mode behaviour, or the Non-ToggleableANTRadio.patch to add ANT to only the airplane mode radios list.
 * **ANT HAL** - This C library communicates with the firmware to send and receive messages as well as control the chipset.
 * **ANT HAL Service** - This Android application is a JNI wrapper for ANT HAL.